 Since you are already saving money by hosting a petite wedding, consider investing in a skillful photographer and capture wedding photographs in iconic NYC locations.
 One of the best parts of getting married in New York is that you have the city as a marvelous photo backdrop.
 Schedule time for portraits after the wedding ceremony.
 There are several wonderful location options to choose from all over the city, from the steps of historical museums to Bethesda Terrace and Fountain at Central Park.
 City Hall and nearby locations can also make for beautiful backdrops.

-3) Plan a reception for your friends and family
+plan a reception for your family and friends

 There are no rules when it comes to eloping.
 It can be a simple affair with casual clothing on a weekday afternoon with just the two of you and one witness or, similar to a larger wedding, a handful of family and friends on a Saturday evening with formal clothes, a gorgeous spot in Central Park overlooking the Manhattan skyline, and dinner at your favorite Manhattan restaurant afterward.
 However you decide to get married, you should do what makes sense for you and your significant other.
 Do not host an extravagant wedding if that is not your taste.
 Keep in mind that you don’t have to do anything you do not want for your special day.
 Decide out what is meaningful to you and your partner and don’t worry about anything else.
 The wedding day is just one day.
 What really matters is all the days afterward.
 That’s a marriage.